|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Afterwards, an intelligence officer, Lt(jg) Lewis, conducted a five day trip to the areas where Swett’s victims might have fallen and talked to natives and ground troops, and checked other sources of information, to verify Swett’s claims.
 His conclusion was that the claims were valid.
 A total of three D3A Val dive bombers were investigated on land.

-Swett was credited with a total of seven aerial victories and earned the Medal of Honor (MOH).
+Swett was credited with a total of seven aerial victories and earned the Congressional Medal of Honor.
 Several of his claims might have also been claimed by anti-aircraft gunners on the ground, aboard vessels in the harbor or other fighter aircraft airborne.
 Later, Swett told The Oregonian newspaper: “Actually I shot down eight of those Japanese dive bombers, I’m still mad at the Marine Corps for confirming only seven.”
 Using Japanese action reports listing aircraft lost, Swett's claims were most likely from 582 Kokutai and Zuikaku.

 During November 2011, an intact F4F Wildcat was discovered during a sonar survey by HMNZS Resolution and confirmed.
 This F4F-F Wildcat is intact, with the engine broken off the mount and canopy open.
 Resting on a sandy bottom at 40m depth.
 Dubbed "The Gavutu Wildcat".
 This aircraft is yet to be verified by the U. S. Navy bureau number or other identifying markings.
 Possibly, this aircraft is F4F-4 Wildcat 12084.